delphidabbler/pashi/README.md

 License
 -------

-The program's EULA can be found in the file `LICENSE` that is installed with the program.
+The program's EULA can be found in the file `LICENSE.md` that is installed with the program.
 This file can also be found in the root of the GitHub repository.

 Much of the source code is released under the [Mozilla Public License v2.0](http://mozilla.org/MPL/2.0/).